 9) See Fat Margaret’s Tower

-One of the largest remaining towers of the City Walls is Fat Margaret’s Tower, the entrance one end of the Old Town.
-Part of it formerly housed a prison, and there are plans to spruce it up to hold the Estonian Maritime Museum in 2019.
+One of the largest remaining towers of the City Walls is Fat Margaret’s Tower, the entrance of which is one end of the Old Town.
+Part of it formerly housed a prison, and it’s now home to a maritime museum with an observation platform and cafe on the roof.

 10) Discover Estonia’s history of occupation